NickSauer7/PricingLogicReview/README.md

 - Orders referenced fields by Price Waterfall step
 - Searchable and Sortable Table with Hyperlinks to records.

-## What Doesn't it Do?
-- Does not read Price Action formula fields - only target fields

 ## Installation
 - Create Custom Label titled 'QCPName' with your SBQQ__CustomScript__c record api name.
 - Create Controller and Test class from repository